-Together, on this day 40 years after the Allies seized back a continent to liberty, let us make a vow to our dead.
+Together, on this day 40 years after the Allies work hand the Long worth forward a continuous fliberty, let us make a vow to our dead.
 Let us show them by our actions that we understand what they died for and we honor those ideals no less than they.
-Let us say to them through our actions the words for which Mathew Ridgeway listened: "I will not fail thee nor forsake thee."
+Let us say to them through our actions the words for which Mathew Ridgeway listened:

+"I will not fail thee nor forsake thee."